African art > African statues : tribal fetish, maternity > Chamba statue

 Watch the video

-Installed since the 17th century on the south bank of the Benue river in Nigeria, coming from the mountainous regions of Cameroon's borders, the Chamba have resisted attempts to conquer the Fulani , nomads who settled in large numbers in the Nigeria.
+Installed since the 17th century on the southern shore of the Benue river in Nigeria, coming from the mountainous regions of Cameroon's borders, the Chamba have resisted attempts to conquer the Fulani , nomads who settled in large numbers in northern Nigeria.
 They are known for their famous buffalo mask with its two flat jaws extending the head.
-The less frequent statuary is divided into protective figures ( tauwa , sing. tau ) which are kept in a square to the left of the entrance of the concession, and in statues of ancestors, kona .
+The less frequent statuary is divided into protective figures ( tauwa , sing. tau) which are kept in a square to the left of the entrance of the concession, and in statues of ancestors, kona .
 The couple figures refer to the universal theme of the primordial couple.

 This item is sold with its certificate of authenticity